LyteLoop raises $40 million to launch satellites that use light to store data – TechCrunch

 Harlev is referring to the possibility of bundled pricing for combining storage and delivery — other providers would require that you supply the network, for instance, in order to move the data you’re storing.
 LyteLoop’s technology could also offset existing spend on reducing a company’s carbon footprint, because of its much-reduced ecological impact.

 The company is focused squarely on getting its satellites to market, with a plan to take its proof of concept and expand that to a full production satellite roughly five years form now, with an initial service offering made available at that time.
 But LyteLoop’s tech could have equally exciting applications here on Earth.
-Harlev says that if you created a LyteLoop data center roughly the size of a football field, it would be roughly 500 times as efficient at storing data vs. traditional data warehousing.
+Harlev says that if you created a LyteLoop data center roughly the size of a football field, it would be roughly 500 times as efficient at storing data versus traditional data warehousing.

 The startup’s technology, which essentially stores data on photons instead of physical media, just requires far less matter than do our current ways of doing things, which not only helps its environmental impact, but which also makes it a much more sensible course for in-space storage when compared to physical media.
-The launch business is all about optimizing mass to orbit in order to reduce costs, and as Harlev notes, photons are massless.
+The launch business is all about optimizing mass to orbit in order to reduce costs, and, as Harlev notes, photons are massless.